Unburdened by history, Fiona does a quick reconnaissance of her mother-in-law’s house, shifting memorabilia out of children’s reach.

 You can’t be serious, says Terri’s wide eyes with a twist of her lips.

-Kay is used to that look when she tells stories about the long-drop toilet, or lighting lanterns at night because there was no electricity in the house.
+Kay is used to that look when she tells stories about the long-drop toilet, and no electricity in the house.
 A time when a small transistor radio was the only daily connection to the outside world is beyond a child’s ability to imagine.

 “We were grateful for anything that would grow in this sandy soil.”

 “Who’s Marigold?”
 Terri asks through a face traumatised by her mother’s vigorous application of sticky white cream.

 “The cancer got her.
 She passed.”
 The weight of mortality settles into the fine morning.